• Skip to main content

 Jump to Recipe Print Recipe

-This flavourful and fresh pasta makes such a quick and easy mid-week dinner that you can have on the table in no time!
-And although it is super simple to make, it is also fancy enough to impress your guests at a dinner party!
+This fresh and flavourful pasta makes a quick and easy mid-week dinner that you can have on the table in no time!

 The secret to the incredible flavour in this recipe is the crispy fried chorizo.
 When sizzled in a hot pan, it releases a lovely, smoky-spicy and fragrant oil that is utterly delicious!
-This oil is then used along with butter to cook the other ingredients and cover the pasta.
-Doing this creates a light coating, without the need for additional sauces, cream or canned tomatoes.
+The fragrant chorizo oil is then used to cook the other ingredients and coat the pasta.
+This creates a light coating, without the need for additional sauces, cream or canned tomatoes.

 The entire dish can be made in the time that it takes to finish cooking the pasta, with minimal effort and preparation required.
 Perfect for those busy nights when you are short on time and need an easy dinner recipe with no fuss.
 Serve it with a simple side salad or some crusty bread for a filling and delicious meal that everyone is sure to love!